 Rain water Harvesting

-Did you know that in FY 19-20, we have harvested 2.2 billion liters of rain water which can be used for generating approximately 891 million units of electricity.
-This can light up 8.9 million houses for a month – considering that the average household requirement per month is 100 units.
+Did you know that we harvest over 2 billion litres of rainwater annually, which can be used for generating approximately 891 million units of electricity?
+This can light up 8.9 million houses for a month (considering average household requirement of 100 units per month).

-Additionally, all major solar and wind power plants are installed with rain water harvesting systems.
+Additionally, all major solar and wind power plants, and ports, are installed with rainwater harvesting systems.

 Pond and Stream Deepening, Check Dams and Drip Irrigation